 – When any suffix APS NAL units are present in a PU, they shall follow the last VCL NAL unit of the PU.

 – When an EOS NAL unit is present in a PU, it shall be the last NAL unit among all NAL units within the PU other than other EOS NAL units (when present) or an EOB NAL unit (when present).

+– When a REQ_NU NAL unit is present, the immediately following req_nu_count_minus1+1 NAL units are considered as essential for the application.
+The reaction of a decoder to the REQ_NU NAL units is unspecified.